-• These monetary awards are based on auditions in which proficiency and musicality are considered.
-Renewal of GIA is not automatically guaranteed but is determined through a successful audition at the end of each semester.
-Students must be enrolled in the appropriate ensemble in order to receive the GIA.
+Proficiency and musicality are the basis of consideration in these monetary awards.
+Renewal of GIA is not automatically guaranteed.
+A successful audition at the end of each semester determines renewal.
+Students must be enrolled in the appropriate ensemble to receive the GIA.